 Tampa Employment Immigration Attorney

-The employment immigration law division of Trent Cotney, P.A. helps companies navigate the immigration process in order to hire employees from other countries.
+The employment immigration law division of Cotney Construction Law helps companies navigate the immigration process in order to hire employees from other countries.
 A Tampa employment immigration lawyer from our firm can also make sure that you are complying with all applicable immigration laws.
 The immigration process can be as complicated for companies wanting to bring workers to the United States as it can be for the individuals.
 Allow our attorneys to put our expertise to work to ensure a successful transition.

 It’s the responsibility of every employer to ensure their employees are legally eligible to work in the United States.
 To do this, employers are required to complete an I-9 form for each employee.
 When an employee is hired, time is of the essence.
 Employers have three days from the date the employee was hired to complete and file an I-9 form.
 Failure to comply can result in fines and criminal charges.
 It’s not uncommon for Homeland Security to conduct audits on businesses to ensure compliance.
 This is a situation where the presence of a Tampa employment immigration attorney can be critical.